jazzband/django-dbbackup/docs/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When issuing ``dbbackup`` and ``mediabackup`` with ``--clean <amount>`` option,
-the backup keeps this amount of the most recent files.
-Older files are removed,
+the backup keeps this amount of most recent files.
+Older files are removed.
-except those occuring on the first day of the month.

 Default: ``10`` (backups)